 Figure 3: Compilation of all genomic binding sites relative to gene transcription start sites (TSS).

-The following papers cite the use of and/or provide additional information about ChIP-Seq Services provided by Active Motif’s Epigenetic Services:
+The selected papers below cite the use of and/or provide additional information about ChIP-Seq Services provided by Active Motif’s Epigenetic Services:

 - “Global Characterization of Transcriptional Impact of the SRC-3 Coregulator” by Lanz et al (2010) Molecular Endocrinology 24(4):859-872.